victor-hugo-dc/stem-for-the-streets/projects/project-1.md

 ---
-title: STEM for the Streets Program
+title: STEM for the Streets
 subtitle: For elementary and middle school students.
 date: 2019-05-10
 thumb_img_path: "/images/main_image.jpg"